 c) Get Insurance For Your Life Coaching Business

-We recommend you get professional indemnity insurance from Aon insurance.
+Before starting a life coaching business, we recommend you get professional indemnity insurance from Aon insurance.
 They cover a wide variety of coaches and practitioners and only costs a few hundred dollars a year for most types of coaches.

 d) Create Your Coaching Packages